Cramping pain around the time of ovulation?

 The pain can be described as a sharp and sudden abdominal pain or a dull and cramping like pain.
 In some cases the pain can be severe, but it is usually mild.
 Most women experience the pain for a short period of time (a few minutes to a few hours), but for some women the pain can last days (two to three days).

 Scientists, researchers and doctors cannot explain why some women experience this pain and others don't.
 It could simply boil down to genetics.

-Treatment is not normally needed as the pain is not harmful.
+Ovulation pain treatment is not normally needed as the pain is not harmful.
 However, for severe cases of ovulation pain, it's recommended women take pain relievers that you can get over-the-counter.

-Cramping AFTER ovulation
+Cramping pain AFTER ovulation

 Most women ovulate about 14 to 16 days before the start of their period.
 If you are closely monitoring your cycle and the signs of ovulation, you should know when you are ovulating.

 If you experience cramping after ovulation, it is possible that you are feeling the effects of implantation.
 About 20% of pregnant women report that they feel cramping after ovulation.
 This is a very positive sign that you may be pregnant, but please understand that not all women experience cramping at implantation.
 So if you do not feel cramps after ovulation, you could still be pregnant.
 Take the Implantation Bleeding or Period Quiz.